To live content with small means;

 Seasons around the house.
 Having made it through one full cycle of the seasons, the time has come to post pictures.
 From spring to summer to autumn to winter, the seasonal changes are delightfully inspiring.
 Most of the landscaping was completed before I moved in, but I'll make every effort to nurse, updaate, and post home pics as often as possible.

 Rail Trails: Mon River/Caperton/Deckers Creek.
 As much as I love the Katy Trail in Dallas, the rail trails in and around Morgantown are amazing.
 Scenic.
 Lengthy (48 miles).
 Hilly.
 Flat.
 Convenient.
 And a great way to get from place to place.
 Granted, don't be in a hurry, and don't be afraid to sweat a little bit.
 Walking.
 Jogging.
 Biking.
 Eight miles paved for in-line skating.
 And one option that Dallas couldn't advertise very much, if at all: cross-country skiing.
 Designated a National Recreation Trail and a 2020 inductee into the Rail-Trail Hall Of Fame, this trail system rocks!

-Morgantown: small town, college town, downtown Morgantown, and the historic Greenmont neighborhood.
+Morgantown: small town, college town, river town, downtown Morgantown, and the historic Greenmont neighborhood.
 Meandering walks include visits with car geeks at bro's Brockway Auto Repair, strolling across the Walnut Street Bridge for coffee and conversation at Blue Moose Café, hiking up High Street and around the corner at Willey Street for more coffee at The Grind, eventually cozying into a WVU Downtown Campus Library reading chair in an "extreme quiet zone" room.
 Ahhhhh, contentment.